Chesterkxng/alx-system_engineering-devops/0x01-shell_permissions/README.md

 : a script that changes owner and group owner 101-symbolic-link-permissions
-: a script that changes owner and a group owner of a symbolic link
+: a script that changes owner and a group owner of a symbolic link 102-if-only
+: a script that changes owners on conditions